 For its bold (or baffling) design, depending on your point of view, the Dodge Tomahawk makes the cut on our list of strangest vehicles.

 With that, it's time for us to return the hard-working HowStuffWorks "Strange-O-Meter" back to its recharging dock and wrap up this article.
-But if you're looking for more information about strange or unusual vehicles and other related topics, follow the links on the next page.
+But if you're looking for more information about strange or unusual vehicles and other related topics, follow the links below.